Chart Color Schemes

 The level of residential development activity in Edgeworth - Cameron Park was found to be higher than 90% of real estate markets across the country

-Edgeworth-Cameron Park averaged approximately 210 new dwelling approvals annually.
-Between FY-21 and FY-25, it saw a total of 1,053 homes approved, with an additional 18 approved so far in FY-26.
-Each year, these dwellings have attracted an average of 2.3 new residents, suggesting strong demand that supports property values.
+Edgeworth - Cameron Park has averaged approximately 210 new dwelling approvals annually.
+Between financial years FY-21 and FY-25, a total of 1,053 homes were approved, with an additional 22 approved so far in FY-26.
+On average, each dwelling has resulted in 2.3 new residents per year over the past five financial years.

 Frequently Asked Questions - Development